jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 Rust does not have garbage collector.
 GC has a runtime overhead.

 If you want to have faster implementation of something in C# you would have to write it in another language and import as `.dll` file.
 Rust's speed is similar to C++ and C. But wouldn't manual control over memory be more dangerous and difficult to write?
 Not exactly.
 Rust have something called "lifetimes".
 Rust automatically release resources from the memory without explicitly calling deallocation functions.
 It is different concept than "reference counting" (and smart pointers) which you may know from other languages, like Swift or C++.
+If you heard about term RAII, you will be probably familiar with the topic.

 ```rust
 fn foo()